dearraed/starter-node-js/readme.md

 5- Add seeder.

-6- Add pagination on model and get all apis.
+6- Add pagination on model on get all apis.

 7- Add custom response for pagination data.